DROs provide debt relief, subject to some restrictions.

-The DRO lasts for a 12 month moratorium period after payment of a fee of £90 and acceptance by The Insolvency Service.
+The DRO lasts for a 12 month moratorium period after payment of an application fee of £90 and acceptance by The Insolvency Service.
 In that time creditors named on the order cannot take any action to recover their money without permission from the court.
 At the end of the period, if your circumstances have not changed you will be freed from the debts that were included in your order.

 DROs do not involve the courts.
-They are operated by The Insolvency Service in partnership with skilled debt advisers, called approved intermediaries, who will help you apply to The Official Receiver for a DRO to be granted.
-A local CAB typically is a competent authority with an approved intermediary and the application can be completed on-line.
+They are operated by The Insolvency Service in partnership with skilled debt advisers, called approved DRO intermediaries, who will help you apply to The Official Receiver for a DRO to be granted.
+A local CAB typically is a competent authority with an approved DRO intermediary and the application can be completed on-line.
 Your DRO will appear on a public register and will remain on your credit file for 6 years.

 A DRO is a serious matter, like any insolvency proceeding, and to apply you must meet certain strict conditions: